 Steps to Add Tag Support to Your Theme

-To add tag support to your theme, you need to modify your theme’s functions.php file.
+file.
 This file is where you can add custom functions to extend your theme’s functionality.

-Step 1: Open your theme’s functions.php file
+Step 1: Open your theme’s functions.php

-You can find this file in your theme’s directory, which is typically located in wp-content/themes/your-theme-name/functions.php.
+You can find this file in your theme’s directory, which is typically located in wp-content/themes/your-theme-name/functions.php

 Add the following code to enable tag support: